miurahr/gdal/BUILDSYSTEM.md

 ### gdal_geotiff (gdal/frmts/gtiff)

-These are reffered from other drivers so it should be built into libgdal to resolve plugins dependencies.
+These are referred from other drivers so it should be built into libgdal to resolve plugins dependencies.